dqops/dqo/docs/dqo-concepts/data-quality-process.md

 ![Configuring data quality monitoring checks in DQOps using rule miner](https://dqops.com/docs/images/concepts/data-quality-process/dq-process-rule-mining-monitoring-checks-min2.png){ loading=lazy; width="1200px" }

-An alternative method of configuring data quality checks is using only [data quality policies](data-observability.md) managed by the data observability engine.
+An alternative method of configuring data quality checks is using [data quality policies](data-observability.md) managed by the data observability engine.
 The policies are named configurations of data quality checks that are activated on every table or column that matches a filter.
 For example, the filter can target all columns named as `*_id` in tables named `fact_*`.
 The data quality policy configuration will activate not null checks for all these tables without using the rule engine or the data quality check editor.